mrousavy/nitro/docs/docs/supported-types.md

 Nitro strictly enforces **type-safety** and **null-safety** - both at compile-time and at runtime.
 This prevents accidentally passing a wrong type to `add(..)` (for example, a `string`) and performs null-checks to prevent passing and returning `null`/`undefined` values.

-On the native side (C++/Swift/Kotlin), type-, and null-safety is enforced via the compiler, and via debug-only runtime checks.
-Your native method's arguments are guaranteed to be type-safe and null-safe, and the compiler enforces return types so you cannot return a value that isn't expected by the TypeScript specs.

 On the JS side (TypeScript), type- and null-safety is enforced via TypeScript - so use it!

 ## Supported Types